PFNs are often described as Bayesian predictors, but their training objective and inference mechanism suggest a more nuanced interpretation.

 where the expectation is taken over datasets $d$ generated from the prior.
 In other words, the network is trained to approximate the posterior predictive distribution on the distribution of datasets induced by the prior.

 This idea is both elegant and powerful.
 Once trained, a PFN can produce predictions for a new dataset with a single forward pass, effectively amortising the cost of inference across many tasks.
-In practice, this approach has shown impressive performance on small tabular datasets, as demonstrated by TabPFN .
+In practice, this approach has shown impressive performance on small-to-medium tabular datasets, as demonstrated by TabPFN

 Because PFNs are trained to approximate the posterior predictive distribution, they are sometimes described as Bayesian predictors.
 This description captures an important aspect of the method: the training objective explicitly encourages the network to reproduce Bayesian predictions.